 Darren earned an Honours Bachelors Degree in Kinesiology and Health Science and a Certificate in Athletic Therapy from York University.
 Upon graduation, Darren was certified by the Canadian Athletic Therapists Association (CATA) as an Athletic Therapist, and by the National Strength and Conditioning Association (NSCA) as a Certified Strength and Conditioning Specialist.
 Post graduation, Darren has furthered his knowledge through various therapy and strength and conditioning seminars.
 Currently, Darren is supplementing his manual therapy skills by studying Osteopathy at the Canadian School of Osteopathy Manual Practice.

-For over 10 years Sonia has practiced as a Registered Massage Therapist and an Osteopathic Practitioner Candidate.
+For over 10 years Sonia has practiced as a Registered Massage Therapist and now as well as an Osteopathic Manual Practitioner.
 She firmly believes that proper movement is vital to overall health and performance.
 Sonia possesses the very highest level of manual therapy skills and uses an osteopathic approach to treatment in order to restore mobility to all aspects of the body.

 Sonia has worked with a variety of clients with conditions ranging from athletic injuries, whiplash, chronic pain, digestive and gynaecological issues.
 She understands the importance of reintegrating movement after treatment.
 This has lead her to develop a special interest in facilitating the re-learning of foundational movement patterns.
 Growing up in Vancouver, Sonia was active in figure skating, ballet and piano.
 This upbringing gave her an understanding of form, function and gracefulness in performance.

 Sonia graduated from the West Coast College of Massage Therapy in 2004.
 She had a strong desire to improve her manual therapy skill set and was drawn to Osteopathy as it aligned with her belief in treating the whole person and not simply addressing symptoms.
 These studies have greatly expanded upon Sonia’s knowledge of manual therapy and has helped her to always have the appropriate technique for the dysfunction that needs to be corrected.
 She has completed her 5 year osteopathic studies from the Canadian School of Osteopathic Manual Practice.
-Currently, Sonia is in the process of writing her thesis on The Effects Global Osteopathic Treatment On Quality Of Life With Gastroesophageal Reflux Disease, before receiving her Diploma of Osteopathy Manual Practice.
+Sonia successfully defended her thesis on The Effects Global Osteopathic Treatment On Quality Of Life With Gastroesophageal Reflux Disease in April of 2017 and has received her Diploma of Osteopathy Manual Practice.